 To meet the requirements for this strategy, your indoor air quality policy must apply to all spaces, including future construction and renovations, and be included in all relevant leases or tenant manuals.
 Furthermore, your IAQ policy must be at least as rigorous as Fitwel’s IAQ policy.

 Using 6.3 as a springboard, Fitwel also includes regular IAQ testing under the category of “Indoor Environments” worth between 1.44 and 1.96 points.
 Testing and monitoring indoor air quality can help you set indoor air quality benchmarks, establish areas to improve, and track the effectiveness of your IAQ plan from 6.3.

 What is required to receive credit for 6.4?
 First, air testing must be completed after any construction or major renovations.
 Second, air testing or continuous monitoring must take place in all regularly occupied spaces after occupancy.
 Third, air testing or monitoring results must meet five of the following:

 - CO2: less than 1100 ppm or 700 over ambient

 - Formaldehyde: less than 27 ppb

 Alternatively, receiving a RESET Air certification, earning credit for LEED v4 ID+C: Indoor Air Quality Assessment, or meeting UL 2891 requirements will satisfy 6.4.

 6.5 IAQ testing results

-As an additional step from 6.4, Fitwel also encourages air quality testing or monitoring readings to be made available to regular occupants.
-The aim of 6.5 is to increase IAQ transparency, promoting environmental awareness and stimulating positive air quality improvements.
+As an additional step from 6.4, Fitwel also encourages air quality testing or monitoring readings to be made available to regular occupants, contributing between 1.44 - 1.96 to your scorecard.
+The aim of 6.5 is to increase IAQ transparency, promote environmental awareness, and stimulate positive air quality improvements.